How to use YouTube polls to create more engagement

 Are YouTube polls answers anonymous?

 YouTube decreased the number of subscribers YouTube channels must have to access the Community tab from 1000 to 500 subscribers.
-If you have not reached 500 subscribers, you won’t be able to create YouTube posts like polls, images, GIFs, or text posts.
-You can still upload regular YouTube video content to your channel.
+If creators have not reached 500 subscribers, they won’t be able to create YouTube posts like polls, images, GIFs, or text posts.
+Creators can still upload regular YouTube video content to their channels.

 How do I turn off polls on YouTube?

-If you are a creator and no longer wish for a poll to be active, simply delete it from YouTube Studio.
+If creators no longer wish for polls to be active, simply delete them from YouTube Studio.
 Subscribers will not be able to turn off viewing YouTube polls.

 Start creating free videos with Clipchamp